open-telemetry/opentelemetry-python/docs/getting-started.rst

 Spans are a great way to get detailed information about what your application is doing, but what about a more aggregated perspective?
 OpenTelemetry provides support for metrics.
-Metrics are a time series of values that might express things such as CPU utilization, request count for an HTTP server, or a business metric such as transactions.
+Metrics are a time series of values that express things such as CPU utilization, request count for an HTTP server, or a business metric such as transactions.

 You can annotate all metrics with labels.
 Labels are additional qualifiers that describe what subdivision of the measurements the metric represents.

-The following example emits metrics to console, similar to the trace example:
+The following example emits metrics to your console, similar to the trace example:

 .. literalinclude:: getting_started/metrics_example.py
     :language: python
     :lines: 15-

-The sleep functions will cause the script to take a while, but running it should yield the following output:
+The sleep functions cause the script to take a while, but it eventually yields the following output:

 .. code-block:: sh